danchoi/vmail/README.markdown

     vmail important from barackobama@whitehouse.gov

-On startup, Vmail loads 100 messages by default.
-You can increase or decrease this number by passing in a number after the mailbox name:

-    vmail inbox 700 subject unix

-Passing in 0 as the number of messages returns all messages that match the query:

-    vmail inbox 0 subject unix # => returns all matching messages

 ## Viewing messages

 The first screen Vmail shows you is a list of messages.
 You can view a message